syndbg/syndbg.github.io/content/review-unix-haters-handbook.md

 In the end, this book will surely lead many people away from Unix even nowadays, even though the OS is much different from back then.
 But for experienced/seasoned/hardened Unix users, this is a lesson for all, not to give up on something.
 "Whatever the problem is, be part of the solution"!

+Still, you can find and read the book here -> http://richard.esplins.org/static/downloads/unix-haters-handbook.pdf